TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: TennisTV Benchmark

 \section{TennisTV Benchmark}

 To rigorously evaluate the performance of MLLMs in tennis video understanding, we introduce \textbf{Tennis} \textbf{T}our \textbf{V}ideo (TennisTV).
-The benchmark comprises 9 subtasks with 2943 questions, supporting multiple levels of video understanding.
-As shown in Fig~\ref{fig:tennis_bench}, this section outlines benchmark overview introduction and the automatic annotation pipeline.
+The benchmark comprises 8 subtasks with 2527 questions, supporting multiple levels of video understanding.
+This section outlines benchmark introduction and automatic annotation pipeline.